 Most food businesses that supply food directly to the consumer are included in the scheme including restaurants, shops, cafes, takeaways, delicatessens, care homes, hotels and pubs.

 Some businesses are not included, for example child minders, as the business information includes personal information.
 These people will have the opportunity to opt into the scheme.
 Premises selling only low risk food are also exempt, as are manufacturers who do not supply food directly to the consumer.
 These businesses are still included in the council's food hygiene inspection programme even though they may not be part of the rating scheme.

 What the ratings mean

-It's important to remember that premises with a rating of 4 are good and those with a rating of 3 will generally comply with the law (but there will be some minor contraventions that require attention).
+Premises with a rating of 4 are good.
+Premises with a rating of 3 will generally comply with the law, but with some minor contraventions that require attention.